hailingfang/periodic-schedule/README.rst

 The Arguments of the Utitity
 -------------------------------

-You need to modify the :code:`schedule.tsv` file and give this file to the utility to plot.
+You need to modify the :code:`schedule.tsv` file and and provide it to the utility to generate the plot.

 .. code:: python